Mistakes Everyone Makes When Shopping At Costco

 You're not upgrading your membership

-Costco has two options when it comes to personal memberships — Gold Star ($60) and Gold Star Executive ($120) — and if you haven't upgraded to Executive yet, you're missing an opportunity to recoup some (or all) of that annual fee.
-While it might sound a bit counterintuitive to pay twice as much for the same access into the warehouse store, depending on your spending habits, it could be well worth it.
+Costco has two options when it comes to personal memberships — Gold Star ($60) and Executive ($120) — and if you haven't upgraded to Executive yet, you're missing an opportunity to recoup some (or all) of that annual fee.
+While it might sound a bit counterintuitive to pay twice as much for the same access to the warehouse store, depending on your spending habits, it could be well worth it.

 You're not taking advantage of this money-saving policy